Amplifi

 Supported networks are the blockchain networks Amplifi incorporates into its strategies.
 To simplify the process, Amplifi exclusively accepts deposits via the Arbitrum & Mode networks, and then swaps or bridges funds to other supported networks (based on strategy and market conditions).

-Whitelisted assets are the cryptocurrencies approved for deposit into Amplifi accounts.
-Currently, Amplifi prioritizes stablecoins due to their role as a stable store of value.
+Whitelisted assets are the cryptocurrencies approved for Currently, Amplifi prioritizes stablecoins due to their role as a stable store of value.

 Supported Networks